All Episodes

 Now they can say, see, hey, we were democratically elected to destroy Israel.

-The second point I want to address, because you know, a lot of people might think that you swerved into something great there.
+The second point I want to address, because a lot of people might think that you swerved into something great there.

-Well, uh if if the if the terrorists actually call call it all back in and stand down, why it'll prove we can negotiate with terrorists.
+Wow, if the terrorists actually call it all back in and stand down, why it'll prove we can negotiate with terrorists.

 They don't think that democracy can work because it's George Bush's idea.

-Yeah, but if Hamas steps out of line, Israel will know though no doubt take matters into their own hands, which will give them every reason to do it, because now Hamas is in the lead doing it and not behind Arafat and and you know the Fatah party.
+Yeah, but if Hamas steps out of line, Israel will no doubt take matters into their own hands, which will give them every reason to do it because now Hamas is in the lead doing it and not behind Arafat and the Fatah Party.

 I'll tell you something else, though.

-What do you what are you shaking your head about in there?
+What are you shaking your head about in there?

 You've been disagreeing with me a lot lately, and it's putting you on some thin ice.

-You mean government benefits and that sort of stuff?
+Do you mean government benefits and that sort of thing?

-So I think before we get to that, uh Joel Rosenberg has uh has an interesting take on this.
+So I think before we get to that, Joel Rosenberg has an interesting take on this.

 He says that the immediate danger is the outbreak of a Palestinian civil war.

-That Fatah just not gonna say, oops, we lost, we go back home.
+That Fatah just not going to say, oops, we lost.

-Uh in the worst-case scenario, Fatah members who have no desire to give up their jobs, their monthly paychecks, their off-the-books slush funds, as well as access to guns and ammo, could simply declare war against Hamas and fight to retain the power that they've just lost at the ballot box because skirmishes between Fatah and Hamas have been going on for months, but uh it could be it it could it could get a lot uh bloodier.
+In the worst case scenario, Fatah members who have no desire to give up their jobs, their monthly paychecks, their off-the-books slush funds, as well as access to guns and ammo, could simply declare war against Hamas and fight to retain the power that they've just lost at the ballot box because skirmishes between Fatah and Hamas have been going on for months, but it could get a lot bloodier.

-Uh Joel says the Mid East peace process, like Sharon, now lies in a coma.
+Joel says the Mideast peace process, like Sharon, now lies in a coma.

-While we wait to see how this shakes out.
+While we wait to see how this shakes out, we'll be back.

-All right, little other uh interesting news that uh, if true, will not come as a surprise to any of us.
+All right, a little other interesting news that, if true, will not come as a surprise to any of us.

 It's also out of the Middle East.